MicrosoftDocs/well-architected/well-architected/security/networking.md

 ### Azure Virtual Network

-[Virtual Network](/azure/virtual-network/virtual-networks-overview) makes it possible for Azure resources to securely communicate with each other, the internet, and on-premises networks.
+[Virtual Network](/azure/virtual-network/virtual-networks-overview) helps your Azure resources securely communicate with each other, the internet, and on-premises networks.

-By default, all resources in a virtual network can engage in outbound communication with the internet by default.
+By default, all resources in a virtual network can engage in outbound communication with the internet.
 But inbound communication is restricted by default.

 Virtual Network offers features for filtering traffic.
 You can restrict access at the virtual-network level by using a user-defined route (UDR) and a firewall component.
 At the subnet level, you can filter traffic by using network security groups.